ricpol/pygrister/doc/gry.rst

 it: meaning, if you forget to fill in the option, Gry will offer you a second chance instead of just crashing out::

-   % gry table new name:Text:Name age:Int:Age # ops!, forgot to specify --table
+   % gry table new name:Text:Name age:Int:Age # ops!, must specify --table
    Insert the table ID name:

 This is the *only* use we make of interactive prompts, since Gry is not designed